dsc-courses/dsc80-2024-fa/syllabus.md

 This class has one Midterm Exam and one Final Exam.
 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.

-- **Midterm Exam**: Thursday, May 2nd, 9:30-10:50PM and 11:00AM-12:20PM in
+**New**{: .label .label-green } This quarter, exams will be held in the UCSD Computer-Based Testing Facility (CBTF) in AP&M B349.
+You will use a computer to do the exams!
+To take the exam, you must schedule your exam slot in the CBTF at any available slot during the time windows below.
+The details of exam slot signups will be sent in an Ed post and email announcement.

-  Peterson 103 (during lecture)
+- **Midterm Exam**: Monday, Oct 28 - Friday, Nov 2

-- **Final Exam:** Saturday, June 8th, 8AM-11AM.
-Location is TBD.
+- **Final Exam:** Monday, Dec 9 - Friday, Dec 14

-**Both exams will be administered in-person**.
-If you have conflicts with either of the exams, please let us know on the [Exam Accommodations Form][exam-accommodations].
+**Both exams will be administered in-person in the CBTF**.
+Exam questions will be randomized.

 ### Redemption Policy